Little girl coloring at a table (purple overlay)

 • All presenters in workshop sessions must attend a planning meeting with the conference organizing team to review logistics, virtual streaming (as applicable), content, and field questions.

-• The conference organizer plans for approximately 650-725 in-person attendees and up to 1000 virtual attendees.
+• The conference organizer plans for approximately 650-725 in-person attendees.

 Submission Process